conedevelopment/sprucecss-eleventy-documentation-template/src/faq.md

 ---
 title: "Frequently Asked Questions"
-description: "Do you work on a project that requires a documentation?
+summary: "Do you work on a project that requires a documentation?
 This theme is for you.
 It's a simple, clean and responsive theme for Eleventy."
 layout: "layouts/faq.html"
 faqs:
 - title: "Introduction"